 Fig. 2 shows the rail-string design.
 Each rail head is a current carrier electrically insulated from the carrying structure and other supports and rails.
 Each rail has three strings of wires 1...3 mm in diameter stretched with the total force 500 tf for the route structure and 1000 tf for the double-track route.
 The wires in the string are encapsulated in a protective sheath between the supports, they are not linked together being arranged in a special corrosion resistant composition.
 The strings are rigidly secured in the anchored supports.
-The strings will be anchored to the walls of the tunnels along the sea portions.
-A modular design of the rail has been developed for reducing consumption of materials and facilitating their fabrication and erection.
 The rail design is described in more detail in [1].